oschneid/HS2020-hugo-netlify-CMS-test/site/content/presenting/work-in-progress-wip-papers.md

 title: Work-in-Progress (WIP) Papers
 deadline: 'January 31, 2020'
 description: >-
-  Work-in-Progress papers enable authors to share late-breaking results with the research community.
+  IEEE Haptics Symposium 2020 solicits Work-in-Progress papers to enable authors to share late-breaking results with the research community.
 The emphasis of WIP papers is on the novelty of the work, not completeness.
 WIP papers should be 2 pages including references.
 weight: 4
 ---
 # **Work-in-Progress (WIP) Papers**